THE VFA PIONEER HISTORIES PROJECT

 JW: I see.
 Well, tell us a little bit about your childhood and what you think maybe led you to become who you ultimately became.

 CSW: Well, first off, I realized the older I get, how fortunate I was to have two parents who were really focused on their family.
-They weren’t perfect people but I realized as I get older and I work with and try and collaborate with people who come from different places, that having a troubled early life affects people profoundly throughout the rest of their life.
+They weren’t perfect people, but I realized as I get older and work with and try tocollaborate with people who come from different places, that having a troubled early life affects people profoundly throughout the rest of their life.

 I grew up in Bethesda, Maryland, when Bethesda was an outer suburb.
-We were always focused and talked at the dinner table about cultural issues, because we would spend a lot of the summer in rural South Carolina with my mother’s family.
+We always talked at the dinner table about cultural issues, because we would spend a lot of the summer in rural South Carolina with my mother’s family.
 She was one of seven children, six of whom were girls.
-I loved going down there because they were so much fun and my aunts were so much fun.
+I loved going down there because my aunts were so much fun.

-Everybody had maids, like two maids, and they weren’t rich people.
-So, we didn’t have to do any chores, and we didn’t have to pick up our clothes, and we didn’t have to put our toys away.
-We would come home and say to dad, “Why can’t we have a maid?”
-Well, first off, they would cook the meals, and then they’d go watch TV while we ate the meals, and then they came in and ate the leftovers.
+Everybody had maids, like two maids, and my relatives weren’t rich people.
+So, we didn’t have to do any chores, and we didn’t have to pick up our clothes, and we didn’t have to put our toys away. the maids would cook the meal, and then they’d go watch TV while we ate the meal.
+When we finished our meal they came in and ate the leftovers.

 The schools were segregated until the early ’70s in my mother’s hometown.
-Then when they were forcibly integrated, the two churches, either Baptist or Methodist, set up Christian academies for the White kids.
+Then when they were forcibly integrated, the two churches, the Baptist and Methodist, set up Christian academies for the White kids.
 We talked about this stuff.
-Montgomery County public schools were integrated, but I didn’t go to schools with any Black kids in Bethesda, or really much of any diversity.
+Montgomery County public schools were integrated, but I didn’t go to schools with any Black kids in Bethesda.
 We were all middle class, White kids.

 When you went up county, Sherwood and those high schools had a lot of Black kids, and we would play them in football, that kind of thing.
-Then I graduated from Walter Johnson High School.
-He was the pitcher of the Washington Senators when they won the World Series in 1924.
+I graduated from Walter Johnson High School.
+Walter Johnson was a pitcher on the Washington Senators when they won the World Series in 1924.
 I’m a baseball fan.

-Anyway, I went to University of Maryland College Park because mostly that was what my family could afford to pay for.
-I graduated from college with no college debt because it was really affordable for in-state people.
-I lived on campus the whole time.
-I was in a sorority, I learned a lot from that, too.
+I went to University of Maryland, College Park because mostly that was what my family could afford to pay for.
+I graduated from college with no college debt because it was affordable for in-state people.
+I lived on campus the whole time and was in a sorority, I learned a lot from that, too.

-We took the same courses that the pre-med students took.
-You did two years in College Park, and then three years.
-It was a five-year program in Baltimore, and that’s where the med school was, too.
+The nursing majors took the same courses that the pre-med students took.
+You did two years in College Park, and then three years in Baltimore, which is also where the med school is..
 I would sit there in these big chemistry classes, and the boys were all pre-med and the girls were all nursing students.
 That was it.
-You were either a nursing major or you were going to be a teacher.
+You were either a nursing major, or you were going to be a teacher.

 After I had this disastrous D, which my father was not happy about, and neither was I, it affected my GPA for the rest of my career.
 Anyway, I said I was going to be an English major because that was my favorite subject.
 He said he wouldn’t pay for my education unless I was in the education program, too.